The Migdal effect in semiconductors

 with $\bfr_N$ the position operator of the nucleus.
 In the right-hand-side matrix element above, we see the time derivative of the dipole potential from a nucleus which has been displaced by $|\bfr_N| \ll |\bfr_\beta|$.
 This is already very similar to the Coulomb potential in \eqref{eq:HeFouriermaintext} and suggestive of the same physical interpretation as in the semiconductor case.
 One can now take the Fourier transform and evaluate the transition probability for single ionizations:

 where we have dropped the $e^{-i \bfk \cdot \bfr_N}$ phase factor in the soft limit.
 We have thus shown that the atomic Migdal effect has a form nearly identical to \eqref{eq:Psemi_compare} for semiconductors, up to a few differences reflecting the different physical systems.
 In \eqref{eq:Psemi_compare}, the integral over $\bfk$ appears {\emph{outside}} the amplitude squared; this reflects conservation of crystal momentum in the semiconductor, which requires that the final state have momentum $\bfp_e + \bfk$, whereas the atomic states are not momentum eigenstates.
-The nucleus charge $Z_N$ appears here, since we are considering the all-electron wavefunctions, whereas in the semiconductor case we effectively integrated out the core electrons, as discussed above.
+The nucleus charge $Z_N$ appears here, since we are considering the all-electron wavefunctions, whereas in the semiconductor case we effectively integrated out the core electrons and treated the ion with effective charge $\Zion(k)$.
 Finally, in \eqref{eq:Psemi_compare}, we accounted for the in-medium dielectric screening $1/|\epsilon(\bfk, \omega)|^2$ due to all the other electrons, which is neglected in the atomic case.

 With this result, we find an equivalent formulation of the atomic Migdal effect, \eqref{eq:atomic_fourier}, but which has a physical interpretation that applies also in semiconductors.
 Previously, Ref.~\cite{Essig:2019kfe} assumed the atomic formulation in \eqref{eq:M_boost} could be generalized directly to semiconductors.
 However, the boosting argument used to obtain \eqref{eq:M_boost} does not apply in this case, since in a crystal there is a preferred coordinate frame.
 In other words, applying a boost operator would boost \emph{all} nuclei in the lattice.
 Specifically, the two approaches are not equivalent because the operator relation \eqref{eq:dipoleforce2} only applies for an individual atom: in the presence of a lattice of nuclei, we would have contributions from \emph{all} nuclei on the right-hand-side of \eqref{eq:dipoleforce2}.
 Ref.~\cite{Liang:2019nnx} attempted to address this subtlety by using atom-centered localized Wannier functions in \eqref{eq:M_boost}, to mitigate the contribution from the remaining nuclei in the crystal.
 For Si and Ge in particular, the Wannier approach is however found to be computationally challenging due to slow numerical convergence \cite{Liang:2019nnx}.